MattF-NSIDC/sscce-quarto-slides-in-website/README.md

 * Run `quarto render` or `quarto preview index.qmd`, and observe the error message.

 You can also check out the `revealjs-config-breaks-preview` branch to reproduce.

+#### Solution: User error!

+Thanks to @cscheid in <https://github.com/quarto-dev/quarto-cli/issues/4470>, I now understand that specifying both `html` and `revealjs` in `_quarto.yml` causes all markdown to be rendered with both forms, and they're both HTML-type outputs, so the output files conflict.
+The solution is to use `_metadata.yml` to specify `revealjs` settings inside the `slides` directory.